 Undertaking vehicles on the near side is not illegal, it is just not recommended, so care must be taken.
-If you ride like an idiot weaving in and out of lanes, you will be booked for careless driving or possible dangerous driving.
+If you ride like an idiot weaving in and out of lanes, you could be booked for careless driving or possible dangerous driving.
 It is also perfectly legal to ride on cross-hatched areas and central reservation if they are surrounded by a broken white line.
-However, the Highway Code says you should not unless it is necessary and safe, so this action may be held against you in any insurance claim following an incident.
+However, the Highway Code says you ‘should not’ unless it is necessary and safe, so this action may be held against you in any insurance claim following an incident.
 These areas also build up with debris and loose stones, so be careful.

 When filtering, appropriate speed is crucial.
-Obviously you should never exceed speed limits, but you should keep your speed to within 10-15mph of the traffic you are in.
-It is also not recommended to filter through traffic travelling faster than 40mph.
+Obviously, you should never exceed speed limits, it is recommended to keep your speed to within 10-15mph of the traffic you are in.
+So as traffic slows, reduce your speed, as traffic speeds up, raise your speed in line.
+However, you should not filter through traffic travelling faster than 40mph.
 Above this speed you will not be able to react fast enough should vehicles suddenly change lane.
-It is also wise to tailor your speed to the gap you’re filtering through.
-Slow down for tighter gaps.
+It is also wise to tailor your speed to the gap you’re filtering through, slow down for tighter gaps.

 Traffic jams are full of frustrated drivers who are prone to doing irrational and stupid manoeuvres.
-Care must be taken and be prepared to stop at a seconds notice, which simply isn’t possible at high speed.
+Care must be taken and you must be prepared to stop at a seconds notice, which simply isn’t possible at high speed.